ndisidore/presi-workers-as-translator/slides/act4-workflows.md

 <v-click at="4">

 <div class="text-center text-2xl">
-What if the computer could read the documentation and write the code for us? 🤖
+What if the computer could read the documentation and write the code for us? <tabler-robot class="inline-block" />
 </div>

 </v-click>